 You can get supplementary health insurance through your employer or through a mutual or provident fund or insurance company.
 It may be possible to get a grant to contribute to the cost of a mutual or private insurance plan.
-If you are on a low income you can get help with costs through the Universal Health Insurance Coverage (CMU and CMU-C).
+If you are on a low income, you can get help with costs through the Universal Health Insurance Coverage (CMU and CMU-C).

-For more information, see the CMU website.
+For even more information, see the CMU website.

 Health and sickness benefits in France

-Under the French healthcare system, most adults pay a proportion of the cost of medical treatment and medications, as well as a flat rate charge for consultations with a doctor and certain tests, and reimbursements of a percentage of the cost of prescriptions; around 75 to 80% of in-patient costs are reimbursable.
+Under the French healthcare system, most adults pay a proportion of the cost of medical treatment and medications, as well as a flat rate charge for consultations with a doctor and certain tests, and reimbursements of a percentage of the cost of prescriptions; in fact, around 75 to 80% of in-patient costs are reimbursable.

 You can get daily benefit for longer-term illness for a maximum of three years.
 You can also claim for compassionate leave to care for a seriously ill family member.